 Ph.D.
 Student (Co-advised with Dr. Shane Ross, AOE)

 Manu joined the AIRFlowS and the Ross Dynamics Lab in 2019 as a Ph.D. student, after earning a B.S. in Mechanical Engineering from Case Western Reserve University.
 Her research is on fine-scale modeling of pollen transport from genetically-engineered crops.

 Nishan joined the AIRFlowS Lab in 2021 as a Ph.D. student.
 He did his B.E. in Civil Engineering from Pulchowk Campus, Tribhuvan University, Nepal, and M.S. in Environmental Engineering from Virginia Tech.
 His previous research dealt with developing and using a direct-on-filter (DOF) Fourier Transform Infrared Spectroscopy (FTIR) method to analyze coal mine dust samples to estimate different minerals present in the airborne dust.
 His current research work deals with improving the understanding of microplastics in the atmosphere.

-Adam joined AIRFlowS Lab in 2022.
-He is currently pursuing a Bachelor’s degree in Civil Engineering with a minor in Green Engineering.
-Upon graduating, he plans to receive an M.S. in Environmental Engineering from Virginia Tech.
+Adam joined the AIRFlowS Lab in 2022 as an undergraduate researcher and later in 2023 as an M.S. student.
 His research interest is to better understand the transport of microplastics through the atmosphere as well as to learn about their impacts on health.

 M.S. in Environmental Engineering, 2021